-- During the pre-start clearance period and 60-minutes after the detonation event, two PSOs will maintain watch at all times on the primary vessel; likewise, two PSOs will also maintain watch during the same time periods from the additional vessel.
-During the pre-start clearance period and 60-minutes after the detonation event, two PSOs will maintain watch at all times on the primary vessel; likewise, two PSOs will also maintain watch during the same time periods from the additional vessel. - The total number of observers will be dictated by the personnel necessary to adhere to standard shift schedule and rest requirements while still meeting mitigation monitoring requirements for the Project.
+- During the pre-start clearance period and 60-minutes after the detonation event, two PSOs will maintain watch at all times on the primary vessel; likewise, two PSOs will also maintain watch during the same time periods from the additional vessel. - The total number of observers will be dictated by the personnel necessary to adhere to standard shift schedule and rest requirements while still meeting mitigation monitoring requirements for the Project.
 A sample crew rotation is provided in Attachment 2. - During daytime observations, two PSOs on each vessel will monitor the clearance zones with the naked eye and reticle binoculars.
-One PSO will periodically scan outside the clearance zones using the mounted big eye binoculars. - PSOs will visually monitor the maximum Low Frequency (Large Whale) Level A zone which constitutes the pre-start clearance zone.
-This zone encompasses the maximum Level A exposure ranges for all marine mammal species except harbor porpoise, where Level A take has been requested due to the large zone sizes associated with High Frequency cetaceans. - The number of vessels deployed will depend on monitoring zone size and safety set back distance from detonation.
-A sufficient number of vessels will be deployed to provide 100% temporal and spatial coverage of the clearance zones. - There will be a PAM operator on duty (see Section 6.2.3) conducting acoustic monitoring in coordination with the visual PSOs during all pre-start clearance periods and post-detonation monitoring periods. - Acoustic monitoring, as described in Section 6.2.3, will include, and extend beyond, the Large Whale pre-start clearance zone.
+One PSO will periodically scan outside the clearance zones using the mounted big eye binoculars to document take should the device be detonated while marine mammals are in the area (but outside of the clearance zone) - PSOs will visually monitor the maximum Low Frequency (Large Whale) Level A zone which constitutes the pre-start clearance zone.
+This zone encompasses the maximum Level A exposure ranges for all marine mammal species except harbor porpoise, where Level A take has been requested due to the large zone sizes associated with High Frequency cetaceans. - The number of vessels deployed will depend on Level B harassment zone size and safety set back distance from detonation.
+A sufficient number of vessels will be deployed to provide 100% temporal and spatial coverage of the pre-start clearance zones. - There will be a PAM operator on duty (see Section 6.2.3) conducting acoustic monitoring in coordination with the visual PSOs during all pre-start clearance periods and post-detonation monitoring periods.